kieranla72/Recipe-Api/README.md

 run the command `dotnet ef database update --project ../DB`

 Connecting to the DB locally using the command line `mysql -h localhost -P 3306 --protocol=tcp -u root --password=example`

+## Running the app in docker

+To build the docker image of the project run this command from the root of the project `docker build -t recipe-api-image -f Dockerfile .`